The social media holiday calendar your IT business should be celebrating on social media!

 May 1st – International Workers’ Day:

-This day is most commonly associated with commemorating the achievements of the labor movement.
+Above all, this day is most commonly associated with commemorating the achievements of the labor movement.

 May 4th – Star Wars Day: